 Mattresses removed by a White Glove Delivery team will not be donated to a charity, but most companies will make sure your previous bed, at least, gets recycled.
 If you’re concerned that your old mattress may be taken directly to a landfill, double-check with the mattress company first before purchasing.

 c.
 Third-Party Resale Websites

-Third-party resale websites have been around for a long time and are another practical solution when it comes to getting rid of a mattress, whether it is in good shape or not.
-Sites like Let Go, Facebook Marketplace, and Craigslist allow you to post your mattress either for sale or for free.
+Third-party resale websites have been around for a long time.
+They are another practical solution for getting rid of a mattress, whether it is in good shape or not.
+Sites like Let Go, OfferUp, Facebook Marketplace, and Craigslist allow you to post your mattress for sale or free.
 You can advertise your old bed if you are determined to donate it, even if it doesn’t pass a charity’s mattress standards.

-While pick up is not a guarantee with third party retailers, most people shopping on these sites expect they will have to pick their purchases up as soon as possible, or else risk losing it to a quicker buyer.
+While pick-up is not a guarantee with third-party retailers, most people shopping on these sites expect they will have to pick their purchases up as soon as possible or risk losing them to a quicker buyer.
 This is especially true when you list items for free, like your unwanted mattress.

 This option does not work with a charity specifically.
-However, posting your mattress for free will serve your purpose to donate it – a lot faster.
+However, posting your mattress for free will serve your purpose to donate it faster.
 This option is likewise highly recommended since it offers a more practical and quick solution without worrying about people and paperwork.
-Moreover, your mattress won’t sit in a storage facility.
-Instead, it will be moved from your house right into the home of the people you gave it to, with no delay.
+Moreover, your mattress won’t sit in a storage facility, and instead, it will be moved from your house right into the home of the people you gave it to, with no delay.

 What About Overly Used Mattresses?